-Implement advanced security systems in smart residential buildings
+Application of advanced security systems in smart residential buildings

-2. Select the Right Technologies
+2. Selection of the Right Technologies

 a) Access Control